Jia Yi – Jiang Nengjie

 Reasons for Recommendation

-1. It records not only Jiayi’s left-behind life, but also the bottom farmers’ thoughts and the status quo of life.
+1. It records not only Jiayi’s left-behind life, but also the bottom farmers’ thoughts (including the preference for sons) and the status quo of life.

 2. This film on left-behind children is true, anti-stereotype, and not deliberately sensational.